 As .NET Framework supports only Windows-based devices and the need for a cross-platform package occurred.

 .NET Core was released in 2016.
 It’s a cross-platform re-build of .NET Framework.
 Unlike the old version, engineers can now use the product on Linux and OS X and create applications that aren’t necessarily tied to the Windows family.
 The new system aims at conquering the cloud space as some providers like Digital Ocean are Linux-driven.
 Not only .NET Core is cross-platform, but also its different versions can be installed side-by-side on the same device. .NET Core includes ASP.NET Core and Universal Windows Platform (UWP).

 Universal Windows Platform (UWP) is an API created by Microsoft and used to develop the universal apps that run across all compatible Microsoft Windows devices, i.e. Windows, Windows Phone, and HoloLens.

 ASP.NET Core is a re-build of ASP.NET that happened to be a more modular framework than its predecessor.
-ASP.NET Core allows you to build mobile backend, web apps and services.
+ASP.NET Core allows you to build the mobile backend, web apps, and services.
 It’s also cross-platform and runs on OS X, Windows, and Linux.